Wally869/StockPriceGenerator/README.md

 Basically a Random Walk, with an added chance of a big jump in stock price: the poisson distribution models the frequency of occurence of an event.

 Adding jumps in price simulations is a nice and simple way to simulate "external shocks", such as:
-- Earnings announcement
+- Earnings announcements
 - Mergers and Acquisition offers
-- Trade War News
+- Breaking News

 This model enables us to correct one of the flaws of the Random Walk: asset prices are not always continuous.
 This is especially true in legacy financial markets (by this I mean not crypto markets) since most/all products are not traded 24/7 and exchanges implement limits on price movements to avoid cascading liquidations.